warre333/ExtensionWebshopPlatform/Documentation/Journal.md

-10/02: Started on the webshop subdomain.
-Subdomains are now the webshops which rewrites to /webshop/[webshopname] and this path redirects to the subdomain to show the webshop on the subdomain.
+10/02: Started on the webshop page.
+Webshops are shown on a subdomain with their slug.
+This will render a default liquid template.
 09/02: Continued with making the application responsive.
 08/02: Continued with making the application responsive.
 07/02: Started with making the current application responsive, I started with the Mobile side menu.